Incense across eras and lands theme

 A fusion of various incenses legacy interpreted by a contemporary perfumer.
 It’s an incense perfume created for the sake of an incense perfume and it is not adulterated by romantic/historic references.
 Rien Intense Incense is designed for those whose religion is perfume.

-Noir Okoume Pierre Guillaume Black Collection Okoume /Sub-Saharan rituals
+Noir Okoume (Discontinued) Pierre Guillaume Black Collection Okoume /Sub-Saharan rituals

 In this formula the house pays tribute to the African continent: the precious materials it gives perfumers, its forests, the art and mystery of totem Fang statues, the rituals.
 Okoume is a kind of wood native to Gabon, and the perfume unites this material for sacred totems with its rich incense aroma.

-PG20.1 Sorong Pierre Guillaume - Parfumerie Générale Kyara / Asian temples
+PG20.1 Sorong (Discontinued) Pierre Guillaume - Parfumerie Générale Kyara / Asian temples

 Sorong is a geographical reference to Indonesia.
 The materials in the formula are metaphorical scented references to the rich smoke produced by the kyara (Asian incense oud) and spice mixes burned in faraway temples to honour mystical deities.